University of Toronto Schools: Relocation and redevelopment

 The University of Toronto informed UTS in 2011 that it was rejecting its proposal for a $48 million refurbishment of its facilities and that the university intended to reclaim the property at 371 Bloor Street West for its own use.
 UTS had been given until 2021 to find and move to new space.
 However, in 2014, it was announced by the chair of the UTS board of directors that the University of Toronto and UTS were negotiating to maintain an affiliation between the two institutions and keep the school at its present location but redevelop the site so that it could meet the needs of both the university and the school.

 In December 2015, the University of Toronto and UTS announced a 50-year agreement that would renew the school's official affiliation with the university, allow UTS to remain on its Bloor Street campus, redevelop 60,000 square feet of its space as well as build a 60,000 square foot addition.
 The redevelopment proposal included the construction of a 700-seat auditorium that functions as a university classroom, as well as a double gym, a light-filled atrium and a black box theatre.
 The university retained ownership of the building and land but UTS paid for construction and operating costs.
 The agreement was subject to approval by the university's governing council.

 In 2017, UTS began fundraising for a redevelopment of the Bloor Street campus, under a campaign title of "Building the Future".
 The fundraising goal was $60 million.
 The redevelopment includes the creation of four new science labs, a media lab, an innovation lab and stunning visual arts rooms.
 In preparation for the redevelopment, UTS was relocated to a temporary campus at 30 Humbert St. The school remained at the Humbert Street location until the week of April 4, 2022, when it returned to its original Bloor Street campus location.

-In April 2025 a student was seriously injured from a 40 foot fall at the school.
+In April 2024, a student was seriously injured from a 40-foot fall at the school.
 No further information was disclosed to the cause.

 Admissions

 Most students enter in Grade 7 through a two-stage competitive process.
-Prior to the admission of the class of 2014, the first stage consisted of a multiple-choice exam; those who passed this test in the top percentiles (usually 200 students) were invited back for a second written exam and an interview.
-However, starting with the class of 2014, the admission process consists of the Secondary School Admission Test (SSAT), and for the top 170 - 190 applicants, a second exam (focused on Math and English) and an interview with multiple staff members and UTS alumni (using an MMI format).
-Ultimately, 96 candidates (48 boys and 48 girls) are chosen from around 350 applicants in the first-stage process each year; the typical cutoff for SSAT scores for Grade 7 entrance is in the mid to high 1900s for boys, and low 1900s for girls, depending on the applicant pool for that year.
+There is a UTS Test and an interview with multiple staff members and UTS alumni (using an MMI format).